jeromecoupe/webstoemp/_posts/2016-04-06-next-challenge-old-freelancer.md

 I started working on the web as a copywriter in 1998.
 Today, I teach a handful of front-end related courses at school and freelance the rest of the time, designing and building content-centric websites for clients and agencies.

-I design, write HTML, CSS and DOM related Javascript, know a few CMS like the back of my hand and use modern tools like like Gulp, Sass and deployments on a daily basis.
+I design, write HTML, CSS and DOM related Javascript, know a few CMS like the back of my hand and use modern tools like Gulp, Sass and deployments on a daily basis.
 I also happen to have degrees in Philosophy and Communication.
 Oddly enough, I enjoy writing proposals, specifications, and talking with clients to find out how the web can help improve their businesses.

 However, I don't feel comfortable carrying on like this for three main reasons: